wealthscope/wealthscope-partner-sdk/README.md

 ## Goal

-This JavaScript-based SDK has been developed to allow integration with the Wealthscope platform with a minimum of effort from Wealthscope's clients.
+This JavaScript-based SDK has been developed to allow integration with the Wealthscope platform with minimum effort from Wealthscope's clients.
 It is intended to be a 'one stop shop' for integrations with the Wealthscope platform, with minimal additional configuration needed either on the backend or the frontend of the client's platform.

 ## Installation